Give

 In the last twenty years, MAF’s veteran pilot / instructor / examiner Marcus Grey has passed over 200 pilots – pinning epaulettes onto shoulders at MAF’s Flight Training Centre in Australia.
 Now it’s his turn to be recognised!

-Marcus will travel from Australia to the UK to receive the internationally acclaimed award at London’s prestigious HCAP’s Trophies and Awards Banquet in the capital’s Guildhall.
+Marcus and his wife Julie flew from Australia to the UK to receive the internationally acclaimed award at the HCAP’s Trophies and Awards Banquet at London’s Guildhall.

 Colleagues congratulate Marcus on his remarkable achievement (credit: Janne Rytkonen)